-Dove meanings and symbolism include peace, love, devotion, navigation, messages, grace, gentleness, purity, the Holy Spirit, the human soul, and hope.
-Doves belong to the Columbidae family of birds, which also includes pigeons.
-With over 300 species, doves and pigeons are found on every continent except Antarctica.
-So, they appear in the mythologies and folklore of cultures around the world.
-In this post, you’ll learn about dove symbols, meanings, and dove mythology.
-Plus, you’ll learn about the dove spirit animal.
+Dove meaning and symbolism includes peace, love, devotion, navigation, messages, grace, gentleness, purity, the Holy Spirit, the human soul, and hope.
+Doves belong to the Columbidae family of birds, which also includes pigeons, and there are over 300 species.1 In fact, doves and pigeons live on every continent except Antarctica.
+So, they appear in the mythologies and folklore of many cultures around the world.
+In this post, you’ll learn about dove symbols and meanings and dove mythology.
+Plus, you’ll learn about the dove spirit animal and more.

 Table of Contents